 Orascom Construction (OC) Group

-- In Damietta International Ports Company v.
-Damietta Port Authority, the firm secured victories with awarded amounts of more than $500m.
-It successfully represented foreign investors (through an Egyptian JV) in the second largest commercial claim historically against the Egyptian state or a state entity involving claims and counterclaims in excess of $2.3bn in relation to the termination of a 40-year concession agreement.
+- Represented foreign investors (through an Egyptian JV) in the second-largest commercial claim historically against the Egyptian state or any state entity involving claims and counterclaims in excess of USD 2.3 billion, in relation to the termination of a 40-year concession agreement between the Damietta Port Authority and a consortium of some of the world’s largest shipping, port logistics, and supply-chain management companies.

 Other key lawyers: